Inspector Steel

-Inspector Steel is an Indian superhero published by Raj Comics.
+Inspector Steel is an Indian comic book superhero character published by Raj Comics.

 Origin

 Inspector Amar lost some major parts of his body after an accident.
 In order to save his life, his brain was placed into a mechanical body; making him a cyborg.
 His friend, Professor Anees, was the one who performed this operation.

 Inspector Steel is composed of armor plating, ICs, chips, various weapon systems, and electronic wizardry.
 The only human part within him is his brain, which is wired to the rest of the systems.